Charles Edward Stuart: Pretender: 1766–1788

 By 1783, Charles's health continued to decline, and for a time, he fell seriously ill such to the extent that he was given the Sacraments.
 Although Charles recovered, he agreed to create a new will, and signed an act of legitimation for his illegitimate daughter Charlotte.
 Charles also gave her the title "Duchess of Albany" in the peerage of Scotland and the style "Her Royal Highness", but these honours did not give Charlotte any right of succession to the throne.
 Charlotte lived with her father in Florence and Rome for the next five years.
 Eventually, she survived her father by less than two years, dying unmarried at Bologna in November 1789.
 (Note: John Hay Allen and Charles Manning Allen, later known as John Sobieski Stuart and Charles Edward Stuart, claimed, without any foundation, that their father, Thomas Allen, was a legitimate son of Charles and Louise.)
-In April 1784, Charles was persuaded by the visiting King Gustav III of Sweden to grant Louise a decree of separation.
+In April 1784, Charles was persuaded by the visiting King Gustav III of Sweden to grant Louise a decree of separation, as well as giving Gustav himself his position as head of the Freemasons, which was rumoured to have been held by the Jacobite heirs.
 While not a formal divorce, as no such legal procedure existed in the Papal States, Louise was thereby legally permitted to live separately from her husband, even though she had been doing so for some time.
 Charles spent the majority of his last years living between Florence and Rome.
 However, he left Florence for the last time in 1785 and returned to Rome.
 It was reported that he was limited to light travelling by his doctors owing to his fragility.